Marco Rubio: 116th Congress (2019–2021)

 In 2019, Rubio defended Trump's decision to host the 46th G7 summit at the Trump National Doral Miami, a resort Trump owns.
 Rubio called the decision "great" and said it would be good for local businesses.

-In 2020, Rubio supported the nomination of Judy Shelton to the Federal Reserve board of governors.
-Shelton had received bipartisan criticism over her support for the gold standard and other unorthodox monetary policy views.
+In 2020, Rubio supported Judy Shelton's nomination to the Federal Reserve board of governors.
+Shelton had received bipartisan criticism for her support of the gold standard and other unorthodox monetary policy views.

 On July 13, 2020, the Chinese government sanctioned Rubio and three other U.S. politicians for "interfering in China's internal affairs" by condemning human rights abuses in Xinjiang.
 In response, Rubio tweeted: "Last month #China banned me.
 Today they sanctioned me.
 I don't want to be paranoid but I am starting to think they don't like me."
 On August 10, 2020, the Chinese government sanctioned Rubio and 10 other Americans for "behaving badly on Hong Kong-related issues".

 After Biden defeated Trump in the 2020 presidential election and Trump made false claims of election fraud, Rubio defended Trump's right to assert claims of fraud and challenge the election results, saying any "irregularities" and "claims of broken election laws" could not be claimed false until the courts ruled on them.
 Rubio later shifted his rhetoric to saying that concerns from Republican voters over "potential irregularities" in the election demanded redress.
 By November 23, 2020, Rubio referred to Biden as president-elect.